Pofilo/grammalecte/doc/API_web.md

 ### Open the Grammalecte panel for a node

-If you have disabled the spinning buttons, you may launch the Grammalecte panel with your custom button
+If you have disabled the spinning button, you can launch the Grammalecte panel with your custom button.

     oGrammalecteAPI.openPanelForNode("node_id")
     oGrammalecteAPI.openPanelForNode(node)